tarowatanabe/cicada/doc/training.rst

 During tuning, we need reference translations a set of high quality translations for each input sentence.
-In cicada, multiple reference translations are summarized in a single file as follows:
+In cicada, multiple reference translations are summarized in a single file as follows (see `doc/eval.rst` for details):

 ::